IronVenom/Animated-Sound-Effects/README.md

-# Animation and Sound Kit
+# Animated Sound Effects
-Animation Kit made using Paper.js and Howler.js.
+Animated Sound Effects made using Paper.js and Howler.js.
 Press keys between A and Z on keyboard to get animated sound effects.